 The field experience is an important required component of the bachelors of social work (BSW) program at the University of Wisconsin-Whitewater (UWW).
-Over 250 social service agencies in Wisconsin and in northern Illinois are partnered with UWW to provide students with a quality social work field experience.
+Social service agencies in Wisconsin and in northern Illinois are partnered with UWW to provide students with a quality social work field experience.
 A supervised field experience provides students with opportunities to apply learned knowledge, values, and skills to real life practice situations.
 Exposure to practice situations helps students grow their generalist practice skills and prepare them to successfully work a variety of client populations and systems.

-If you have any questions or suggestions for expanding and improving our field program, please contact the field coordinator.
+If you have any questions or suggestions for expanding and improving our field program, please contact the Field Coordinator.

 Katherine Drechsler, DSW, LCSW-SA